fedemelo/celualquilo-front/README.md

 ## Backend

 Naturally, the frontend needs a backend to work properly.
 The backend is built with NestJS and is located in a separate repository.
-You can find it [here](https://github.com/fedemelo/celualquilo-back)
+You can find both the code and instructions on how to run it [here](https://github.com/fedemelo/celualquilo-back)

 ## Running the frontend